nyarurato/MillSimSharp/README.md

 # MillSimSharp

-A voxel-based milling simulation library for .NET.
+A voxel-based milling simulation library for .NET — the core library provides a voxel-based representation, SDF generation, and mesh exporting utilities.
+The project contains a small viewer sample app for demonstrations.

 ## Overview